Baba Dee

 Dare Fasasi, known professionally as Baba Dee, is a Swedish-Nigerian movie director, and dancehall artiste.
 He was the older brother of Nigerian singer-songwriter, Sound Sultan, with whom he founded a record label named Naija Ninja Entertainment Production Company.
 Baba Dee's music career began with the release of his debut album in 1997.

-Education & career
+Education and career

 Baba Dee earned a bachelor's degree in theatre arts from the University of Ibadan, and a master's degree in directing for stage and feature film.
 His first shot at music was the Lekki Splash Talent Hunt where he competed against nine other contestants and won in 1995.
 His win also included a recording contract that ushered him into Nigeria's music industry, after which he secured another recording contract with Astro Entertainment in Sweden, by which he toured Europe with other artistes.

 In a 2014 interview, he revealed that he doesn't use sex in promoting his music.